anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

    * - sec.img.001
      - Image
      - Images from untrusted sources must not be used.
-     - :ref:`ref_arch/openstack/chapters/chapter06: image security`
+     - :ref:`ref_arch/openstack/chapters/chapter06:image security`
    * - sec.img.002
      - Image
      - Images must be scanned to be maintained free from known vulnerabilities.
-     - :ref:`ref_arch/openstack/chapters/chapter06: image security`
+     - :ref:`ref_arch/openstack/chapters/chapter06:image security`
    * - sec.img.003
      - Image
      - Images must not be configured to run with privileges higher than the